UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 !!! tip "Where to clone on Windows"

+    **Run the command below in the Ubuntu app** to clone it in the Ubuntu file system so that sailbot workspace can work.
     Windows has a native file system as well as file systems for each WSL distribution.
-    For sailbot workspace to work properly, **run the commands below in the Ubuntu app.**

 ```sh
 git clone https://github.com/UBCSailbot/sailbot_workspace.git